Secure Your Release Before the Case Begins

 Bond hearings occur shortly after arrest and involve both state and federal detention standards depending on the nature of the charges.
 Whether the case involves a misdemeanor filed in county court or a serious felony with federal implications, the attorney's role is to persuade the magistrate or judge that release under reasonable conditions is appropriate.
 This includes challenging exaggerated flight risk claims, pointing out weaknesses in the charging documents, and showing that continued detention is not justified by the facts.
 In federal cases, the standards under the Bail Reform Act are more stringent, and the government may argue that no conditions can reasonably assure your appearance or the safety of the community.
 Setra Law Firm, PC prepares structured release plans and identifies third-party custodians when necessary to counter those arguments.

-If you need representation at a bond hearing in Odessa or are seeking to schedule a consultation before a family member's first appearance, contact Setra Law Firm, PC to discuss the timing and preparation required.
+If you need representation at a bond hearing in Odessa & Midland, TX, or are seeking to schedule a consultation before a family member's first appearance, contact Setra Law Firm, PC to discuss the timing and preparation required.

 What Happens During Bond and Detention Advocacy